rohanepa/PointsBet/README.md

 ## Additional Notes

-Exception handling can be done specifically for Out of Memory issues and other unexpected exceptions.
+- Exception handling can be done specifically for Out of Memory issues and other unexpected exceptions.
 But more information needed on how to behave given there is an unexpected exception.
+- A console application and a test project has been created for testing purposes.
+- Unit tests are done using xunit.